 APP 11: Security of personal information

-This APP requires APP entities to take reasonable steps to protect the personal information they hold from misuse, interference and loss, and from unauthorized access, modification or disclosure.
-This provision is a frequent focus of investigations into APP entities conducted by the Australian Information Commissioner.
+APP 11.1 requires APP entities take reasonable steps to protect the personal information they hold from misuse, interference and loss, and from unauthorized access, modification or disclosure.
+These steps must include "technical and organisational controls" per APP 11.3 — that is, APP entities are expected to have both governance controls such as policies and procedures, as well as technical cybersecurity controls, such as firewalls, access controls, encryption.
+This provision is a frequent focus of investigations into APP entities conducted by the Australian information commissioner.

 APP 11.2 provides that APP entities must also take reasonable steps to destroy or de-identify personal information that they no longer require for a lawful business purpose.